HamidrezaEiv/EquiNO/readme.md

 ## Abstract
 <p align="justify">
 Multiscale problems are ubiquitous in physics.
 Numerical simulations of such problems by solving partial differential equations (PDEs) at high resolution are computationally too expensive for many-query scenarios, e.g., uncertainty quantification, remeshing applications, topology optimization, and so forth.
-This limitation has motivated the application of data-driven surrogate models, where the microscale computations are *substituted* with a surrogate, usually acting as a black-box mapping between macroscale quantities.
+This limitation has motivated the application of data-driven surrogate models, where the microscale computations are <em>substituted</em> with a surrogate, usually acting as a black-box mapping between macroscale quantities.
 These models offer significant speedups but struggle with incorporating microscale physical constraints, such as the balance of linear momentum and constitutive models.
-In this contribution, we propose Equilibrium Neural Operator (EquiNO) as a *complementary* physics-informed PDE surrogate for predicting microscale physics and compare it with variational physics-informed neural and operator networks.
+In this contribution, we propose Equilibrium Neural Operator (EquiNO) as a <em>complementary</em> physics-informed PDE surrogate for predicting microscale physics and compare it with variational physics-informed neural and operator networks.
 Our framework, applicable to the so-called multiscale FE² computations, introduces the FE-OL approach by integrating the finite element (FE) method with operator learning (OL).
 We apply the proposed FE-OL approach to quasi-static problems of solid mechanics.
 The results demonstrate that FE-OL can yield accurate solutions even when confronted with a restricted dataset during model development.
 Our results show that EquiNO achieves speedup factors exceeding 8000-fold compared to traditional methods and offers an optimal balance between data-driven and physics-based strategies.
 <p>

 ![EquiNO Architecture](algo.png)